Clinical pastoral education: History

 Although the practice of spiritual care has a long tradition in Christianity and to some extent in other faith traditions, the systematic analysis of practice associated with clinical pastoral education had its beginnings in the early 20th century.
 In 1925, Richard Cabot, a physician and adjunct lecturer at the Harvard Divinity School, published an article in Survey Graphic suggesting that every candidate for ministry receive clinical training for pastoral work similar to the clinical training offered to medical students.
-In the 1930s, the Reverend Anton Boisen placed theological students at the Chicago Theological Seminary in supervised contact with patients in mental hospitals, a flagship program that later resulted in the forming of the ACPE.
+In the 1930s, the Reverend Anton Boisen placed theological students at the Chicago Theological Seminary in supervised contact with patients in mental hospitals, a flagship program that later resulted in the forming of the Council for the Clinical Training of Theological Students, which eventually became the Association for Clinical Pastoral Education (ACPE).

 Accrediting bodies

-In the United States there are currently two organizations who are recognized by the United States Department of Education.
+In the United States there are currently two organizations who were recognized by the United States Department of Education.
 ACPE: The Standard for Spiritual Care and Education (formerly known as The Association for Clinical Pastoral Education) was recognized as an accrediting agency for clinical pastoral education programs by the U.S. Department of Education.
 ACPE educators offer clinical pastoral education at more than 450 locations across the United States, many of which combine onsite and online learning opportunities.
 In 2024, ACPE chose to withdraw from the renewal process for Department of Education recognition.
 Clinical Pastoral Education International was accredited in August 2024 by the Distance Education Accrediting Commission, which is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 There are over two hundred and seventy accredited seminary graduate programs with the Association of Theological Schools in the United States and Canada (ATS) in which some provide specializations in clinical pastoral education.

-As of 2025, three clinical pastoral education bodies are affiliates of the Association of Theological Schools in the United States and Canada; they are the ACPE, the College of Psychotherapy and Pastoral Supervision, and the World Spiritual Health Organization.
+As of 2026, two clinical pastoral education bodies are affiliates of the Association of Theological Schools in the United States and Canada; they are the ACPE and the World Spiritual Health Organization (WSHO).
+Clinical Pastoral Education International (CPEI) is an educating body accredited by the Distance Education Accrediting Commission.
+The US Department of Veterans Affairs recognizes six clinical pastoral education bodies for chaplaincy; they are the Association of Certified Christian Chaplains (ACCC), the Association of Professional Chaplains (APC), National Association of Catholic Chaplains (NACC), Neshama Association of Jewish Chaplains (NAJC), National Association of Veterans Affairs Chaplains (NAVAC), and the Spiritual Care Association (SCA).

+In 2023, the APC established an initiative called "the Common Council," as a forum for different "chaplaincy membership groups" that certify and/or offer clinical pastoral education.
+The "Common Council" includes the ACPE, Association of Religious Endorsing Bodies (AREB), Canadian Association for Spiritual Care, CPEI, CPSP, Islamic Society of North America: Chaplaincy Services, Military Chaplains Association (MCA), Muslim Endorsement Council Inc., NACC, NAVAC, NAJC, National Conference on Ministry to the Armed Forces, National Institute of Business and Industrial Chaplains (NIBIC), Pediatric Chaplains Network (PCN), Presbyterian Federal Chaplains, and the WSHO.